 Mistake 5: Treating the first phone as the final setup

-A first phone for kids is a starting point, not a permanent arrangement.
+A child’s first phone is a starting point, not a permanent arrangement.
 The rules, the apps, and the access levels should all evolve as your child grows.
 Build in monthly or quarterly reviews where you sit down together and ask: “What is working?
 What is not?
 What should we change?”
 This keeps the conversation alive and the relationship collaborative.

 Mistake 6: Ignoring the emotional dimension